ANCPLabOldenburg/megqc_documentation/book/introduction.md

 -->

 ## Next section
 In the next section, we’ll walk through the content of the HTML reports.
-For a deeper understanding of MEGqc’s core functionality, dependencies and derivatives, visit the pipeline basics page.
+For a deeper understanding of MEGqc’s core functionality, dependencies and derivatives or what are BIDS, please follow [this link](./extra).

 <!--
 In the next section, you'll learn more about the Global Quality Index (GQI), how it is calculated and how to interprate the outcome.